s-r-e-e-r-a-j/s-r-e-e-r-a-j/README.md

 - 💻 Comfortable with **Linux-based systems** for **development**, **automation**, and **ethical hacking**, with practical skills in terminal use and scripting.

+- I am passionate about **NVIDIA GPU programming** with **CUDA**, leveraging parallel computing to optimize performance and accelerate complex tasks.

 - 🤝 I am open to collaborating on projects related to **programming**, **web development**, and **ethical hacking**.